SQL Tutorial Part 1: Introduction to SQL Databases and Basic Operations

 Exercise 1

-Create a database for your company named XYZ
+Create a database for your company named XYZ, and perform the following operations:

 Create a table inside the database to store employee info (id, name, salary).